JonahDW/MeerKAT-widebeam/README.md

 optional arguments:
   -h, --help            show this help message and exit -m MODEL, --model MODEL
-                        Which primary beam model to use, options are katbeam, plumber, and holo(graphic) (default=katbeam).
+                        Which primary beam model to use, options are 'katbeam' or 'images', in the latter case input images must be specified by model_images parameter (default=katbeam).
   -b BAND, --band BAND  If using katbeam, specify band for which primary beam
                         model will be used, can be L, UHF, or S (default = L).
   -t THRESH, --threshold THRESH